folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 * Different fields/controls displayed depending on permissions
-* Service discovery -- holds/loans only displayed if the Circulation backend is enabled -- libraries that don't circulate still have patrons
+* Service discovery -- holds/loans only displayed if the Circulation backend is enabled -- libraries that don't circulate still have patrons.
 * Validation + error display -- seeded by backend JSON schema and augmented locally for client-side validation, we can also do server-side validation where the backend can check it too (eg. is this a valid branch name in our 123 branch public library?)
-* Configuration -- maybe the patron module has some settings users can persist to a backend like the default sort order?
+* Configuration -- maybe the `patron` module has some settings users can persist to a backend like the default sort order?
 And maybe the admin can configure some default-defaults that get used if these aren't there?
 * Mechanism for modules that somehow augment patron records with additional fields to also surface them in this UI.
-For example, a Patron Demographics module might want to add sex, ethnicity and religion fields to the patron record.
+For example, a `patron-demographics` module might want to add sex, ethnicity and religion fields to the patron record.
-* Patrons and Users may potentially be the same entity?
+* Might patrons and users potentially be the same entity?
 If so then we'll need to add permissions/groups
 * Multiple panes mean we're going to need to split state out for component instances, just as well really